+PROVO.
+PUBLIC LIBRARY DEDICATED.
 Formal Opening of Beautiful Structure and History of Movement.

-Special Correspondence Provo, Dec.
-2,-The Provo public lib-rary was formally opened today.
-A reception was held by the trustees in the affective reception was held by the trustees in the afternoon and evening.
+Special Correspondence.
+Provo, Dec.
+2 .- The Provo public library was formally opened today.
+A reception was held by the trustees in A reception was held by the trustees in the afternoon and evening.
 In the af-ternoon about 2,000 children attended, and in the evening a large number of adults were the guests of the trustees.
 President F. W. Taylor made the pre-sentation address, and Mayor Decker in behalf of the city responded.
-The dedicatory prayer was offered by Dr. George H. Brilmhall, Refreshments were served and the guests spent some time inspecting the building and admiring the beautiful furniture and fixtures, and the display of books now number-ing over 3,000 volumes.
-The building and contents are the re-

-You will never tire of eating it.
-There is not The building and contents are the resuit of the labors of a few public spir-ited citizens, who in 1904 took up as a labor of love the providing of a library another breakfast food that is as palatable, cleanly Provo City.
-The building is the gift of Andrew Carnegie, who contrib-uted \$17,500 for the purpose, and a bronze tablet in the entrance acknowledges Mr. Carnegie's beneficence in the following words: Gales All, Callicgle's benchere an arrival following words: "This building is the gift of Andrew Carnegie, erected A. D. 1907."
-Over the entrance are the words, "Public Library," and the following quotation from Carlyle, "May bless-ings be upon Cadums, the Phoenician. or whoever it was who invented books."
+The dedicatory prayer was offered by Dr. George H. Brimhall, Refreshments were served and the guests spent some time inspecting the building and admiring the beautiful furniture and fixtures, and the display of books now number-ing over 3,000 volumes.
+The building and contents are the re-The building and contents are the re The building and contents are the re-sult of the labors of a few public spir-ited citizens, who in 1904 took up as a labor of love the providing of a library for Provo City.
+The building is the gift of Andrew Carnegie, who contributed \$17,500 for the purpose, and a bronze tablet in the entrance acknowledges Mr. Carnegie's beneficence in the following words: following words: "This building is the gift of Andrew Carnegie, erected A. D. 1907."
+Over the entrance are the words, "Public Library," and the following quotation from Carlyle, "May bless-ings be upon Cadums, the Phoenician, or whoever it was who invented books."
+The building is of heautiful design in or whoever it was who invented books.
 The building is of beautiful design in Greek style of architecture and is a one-story with basement.
-In the base-ment is a lecture hall, lavatories, etc. The main floor is devoted to the library proper, reading rooms, etc. proper, reading rooms, etc. From a very small beginning, and From a very small beginning, and very inconvenient quarters in the base-ment of the courthouse, this benefi-cent project has grown to its present very creditable proportions, and it is but just to give the names of the first and the present board of trustees.
-The first trustees were Dr. George H. Brimhall, J. E. Bott, Mrs. Nettie B. King, S. P. Eggertsen, Wn.
-M. Roy-lance, Mrs. Maud Taylor, Dr. Fred W. Taylor, Rev. S. H. Goodwin, R. R. Irvine, Jr. The present board are: Dr. F. W. Taylor, George Powelson, Rev. S. H. Goodwin, S. P. Eggertsen, R. R. Irvine, Jr., Caroline B. Pratt, Maryetta R. Beesley, Miss Maud Taylor, Mrs. H. E. Buckler, Rev. J. Challen Smith, as-sociate trustee, Mrs. Rosetta Schwab was a member of the present board, but resigned on account of poor health.
-Mrs. May Partridge is and has been the librarian with Miss Helen Smith, assistant. rvine, Jr. ussistant.
-THE WILLIAMS CASE.
-The case of the State vs. Nathaniel Williams was given to the jury last evening at 6 o'clock.
-At 10:40 the jury asked the court to be informed of the penalities provided by statute for the various offenses charged against de-fendant.
-By consent of the attorneys on both sides Judge Chidester read the statute fixing the penalty.
-The jury then retired and not having agreed up-on a verdict by 12 o'clock cont ad-journed till 9 o'clock this morning.
-At the opening of court at 9 o'clock this morning the jury brought in a verdict against Williams of "guilty of assault with intent to commit rape."
-Sentence will be pronounced Friday at 10 a. m.
-The punishment under the Utah statutes may be from one to 10 years.
-It is understood the verdict is a compromise, as it is reported that three were for conviction for a higher offense, three for verdict given and two for acquittal.
-Judge Chid-ester in commenting upon the verdict said that the evidence warranted the finding of a verdict of guilty of the higher offense.
-MR. ROYLANCE RETURNS.
-THE WILLIAMS CASE.
-MR. ROYLANCE RETURNS.
-MR. ROYLANCE RETURNS.
-William M. Roylance has returned from San Antonio, Texas, where he went as a representative of the West-ern Fruit Jobbers' association before the interstate commerce commission committee, composed of Commissioners Lane and Harlan, to protest against the proposed advance in freight rates on fruit and produce.
-Mr. Roylance states that if the advanced rates ro-main unchanged it will mean an ad-vance of about 325 a car on fruits and vegetables.
-At the hearing in Texas the railroad companies were represent-ed by about 39 railroad traffic man-agers, general freight agents, railroad the Broom cafe, or, as it will be known.
-"The Potter," has begun re-modeling the two rooms preparatory for the big opening on or before New Year's BODY OF BRAKEMAN SENT TO EVANSTON.
+In the base-ment is a lecture hall, lavatories, etc. The main floor is devoted to the library proper, reading rooms, etc. From a very small beginning, and very inconvenient quarters in the base-ment of the courthouse, this benefi-cent project has grown to its present very creditable proportions, and it is cent project has frontions, and it is very creditable proportions, and it is but just to give the names of the first and the present board of trustees.
+The first trustees were Dr. George H. Brimhall, J. E. Bott, Mrs. Nettie B. King, S. P. Eggertsen, Wm.
+M. Roy-lance, Mrs. Maud Taylor, Dr. Fred W. Taylor, Rev. S. H. Goodwin, R. R. Iswing, Jr. Taylor, Rev. S. H. Goodwin, R. R. Irvine, Jr. The present board are: Dr. F. W. Taylor, George Powelson, Rev. S. H. Goodwin, S. P. Eggertsen, R. R. Irvine, Jr., Caroline B. Fratt, Maryetta R. Beesley, Miss Maud Taylor, Mrs. H. E. Buckler, Rev. J. Challen Smith, associate trustee.
+Mrs. Rosetta Schwab was a member of the present board, but resigned on account of poor health.
+Mrs. May Partridge Is and has been the librarian with Miss Helen Smith, Smith 2010.